faramire/TT06-gate-guesser/docs/info.md

 ## How it works

 The input pins are connected to a set of different logic gates, which lead to the outputs.
-Only one logic layer of combinatoric logic
+Only one logic layer of combinatoric logic.
+Each input is hooked up to only one gate.

 ## How to test

 No clock, enable or reset is used.
-As this is simply one layer of combinatoric logic, you can simply check against a precalculated truth table.
+As this is just one layer of combinatoric logic, you can simply check against a precalculated truth table.

 ## External hardware

-Connect 16 switches to the input and multifunction pins, the 8 outputs are hooked up to one LED each.
+Connect 16 switches to the input and inout pins, the 8 outputs are hooked up to one LED each (or other display hardware of your choice).

 The solution is: